mkoskar/tcolors/README.rst

 =======

 :Description: Suite of scripts for dealing with terminal ANSI colors
-:License: BSD, see LICENSE for details
+:License: BSD 2-Clause, see LICENSE for details

 Overview: